 The rise of bacterial resistance has become a public health problem in recent decades, as antibiotics that we have come to rely on so completely and that helped turn the tide against numerous diseases in the past century, are now being rendered ineffective.
 You may wonder what this has to do with you and how munching on that succulent pork rib could possibly have any role to play in this global health threat.
 The fact is livestock rearing and pig farming practices today are large contributors to the problem.

 Pigs on livestock or pork farms are raised in abysmal conditions.
 In many ways, animals are the slaves of the new millennium – born and bred to serve and feed and to never have lives of their own.
-Pigs are housed in extremely crowded environs with poor ventilation and are forced to remain in unhygienic conditions as their feces and waste accumulates.
+Pigs are housed in extremely crowded environs with poor ventilation and are forced to remain in unhygienic conditions as their feces and waste accumulate.
 Conditions are said to be so appalling that more than half of all pigs suffer from pneumonia by the time they are sent to slaughterhouses.

 To ensure that the pigs can grow rapidly, stay alive and are increasingly profitable they are given a steady dose of antibiotics.
 These are the same antibiotics that we humans depend on to treat serious illnesses.
 This widespread abuse of antibiotics greatly increases the risk of antibiotic resistance as they enter the food chain and your body as well through the meat.
 This increases the likelihood of those antibiotics being ineffective when they are prescribed to you for an illness.

-is the biggest and most widely covered health risk at present.
-Although the swine influenza is widespread among pig populations, the strains of influenza that are present in pigs can rarely infect humans.
+In addition to the risks that are present from consumption, handling raw pork meat or handling pigs also poses other health risks.
+Swine flu is the biggest and most widely covered health risk at present.
+Although swine influenza is widespread among pig populations, the strains of influenza that are present in pigs can rarely infect humans.
 Unfortunately, the risk of infection with swine flu is higher for people who spend prolonged periods or come in frequent contact with pigs.
-In most other cases the cross species jump is rare.
+In most other cases the cross-species jump is rare.

 Pork meat can be quite nutritious, but most of these nutrients can be found in other food sources as well.
 This said, it is safe to eat small amounts of pork if cooked safely.
 As is the case with most foods that are high on the risk index, moderation is the key.
-Instead of a meat like pork making the bulk of your meal, stick to the greens and cereals, while having some pork on the side.
+Instead of meat like pork making the bulk of your meal, stick to the greens and cereals, while having some pork on the side.
 Better still, if your heart melts for ‘Babe’, but your mouth waters for pork, try having some faux pork products instead!